History of Guyana: Transition to British Rule

 Eager to attract more settlers, in 1746 the Dutch authorities opened the area near the Demerara River to British immigrants.
 British plantation owners in the Lesser Antilles had been plagued by poor soil and erosion, and many were lured to the Dutch colonies by richer soils and the promise of land ownership.
-The influx of British citizens was so great that by 1760 the English constituted a majority of the European population of Demerara.
+The influx of British citizens was so great that by 1760 the English constituted a majority of the European population of the Dutch Demerara.
 By 1786 the internal affairs of this Dutch colony were effectively under British control, though two-thirds of the plantation owners were still Dutch.
 Under the British, the colonies became a huge cotton producer.
 This was thanks to the groundwork laid "during the Dutch colonial era".

 As economic growth accelerated in Demerara and Essequibo, strains began to appear in the relations between the planters and the Dutch West India Company.
 Administrative reforms during the early 1770s had greatly increased the cost of government.
 The company periodically sought to raise taxes to cover these expenditures and thereby provoked the resistance of the planters.
 In 1781 a war broke out between the Netherlands and Britain, which resulted in the British occupation of Berbice, Essequibo, and Demerara.
 Some months later, France, allied with the Netherlands, seized control of the colonies.
 The French governed for two years, during which they constructed a new town, Longchamps, at the mouth of the Demerara River.
 When the Dutch regained power in 1784, they moved their colonial capital to Longchamps, which they renamed Stabroek.
 The capital was in 1812 renamed Georgetown by the British.